ibraheemcisse/Rock-Paper-Scissors/README.md

 Deploying to Heroku

 This application can be deployed to Heroku.

 Follow these steps:

 Log in to Heroku using the Heroku CLI:

-    bash

     heroku login

 Create a new Heroku application:

       heroku create